XitongSun-UT/XitongSun-UT.github.io/_pages/about.md

 <a href="https://scholar.google.com/citations?hl=en&user=xd7lNYEAAAAJ" target="_blank">Prof. Fei Wang</a>.

-In August 2025, I was proud to join the University of Texas at Austin as a member of the longhorns and begin my PhD studies in Mechanical Engineering.
+In August 2025, I was proud to join the University of Texas at Austin as a member of the longhorns and begin my M.S./Ph.D studies in Mechanical Engineering.
 Since then, I have explored a range of research areas, and my current interests focus on
 <strong>advanced modeling and control techniques for high-performance power electronics</strong>,
 as well as emerging <strong>power electronics based on piezoelectric passive components</strong>.